There’s nothing like a night at the ballpark.

 Legends conflict about how baseball really began.
 But it’s clear that the sport was popular by the late 19th century.
 The Museum houses lots of photographs, clippings, and other artifacts from baseball’s early days.

 A big part of the reason for Boston’s success was Babe Ruth, sometimes known as “the Bambino”, perhaps baseball’s most iconic player.
-A whole section of the Museum is dedicated to his career.
-The omni-talented Ruth began as a pitcher, but a rarity who could also hit home runs.
+The Museum dedicates a whole section to his career.
+The omni-talented Ruth began as a pitcher, but a rare one who could also hit home runs.
 He pitched the Red Sox to victory in the 1915, 1916, and 1918 World Series.

 But however inexplicable, the sale of Ruth doesn’t come close to being the worst taint in baseball’s history.
 Baseball is America’s sport, and unfortunately, it shares America’s original sin.
 An important exhibit explores baseball’s history of racial segregation, when black players were confined to the so-called Negro Leagues.